fssa-batch3/hemanath.muralikrishnan__web_project/README.md

 - Scenario 1: Successfully add product to the cart.
     - Steps:
         1. Log in as a buyer.
-        2. Navigate to the product listing page or product indiviudal page.
+        2. Navigate to the product listing page or product individual page.
         3. Select the "product quantity" and "number of quantity" you want.
         4. Click on the "cart" icon to add the product to the cart.
     - Expected Result: